Skip to main content

 Re-ordering the folder list

-You can re-order the folders by going to Admin > Folders and dragging any folder to a new location using the "hamburger" icon on the very right hand side of each folder row.
+You can re-order the folders by going to Admin > Folders and dragging any folder to a new location using the "move" icon on the very right-hand side of each folder row:

 Creating a sub-folder